andredurao/dripping/README.md

-# A drip IV simulator to help setup IVs dripping frequency
+# A drip simulator to help setup IVs or enteral nutrition dripping frequency

 ## How to use